caltemose/site-generators/ssg-site/source/index.html.md

 Most site generator apps have support for uglifying your code.

+### CoffeeScript

+Many site generators come with support for [CoffeeScript](http://coffeescript.org/) -- a shorthand language for writing Javascript.
+If you write Javascript, you may find CoffeeScript useful for it's object-oriented approach to writing JS.
+It also allows you to write a bit less code to accomplish your JS tasks.

+If you're just getting started with Javascript, or your JS is mainly simple stuff like basic jQuery calls, then you can probably skip over CoffeeScript for the moment.
+CoffeeScript is best for those of us who write more application-level Javascript.

 ## Site Generator Apps

 Here are the graphical site generator apps I mentioned which may be more appropriate if you're not comfortable with using the command line: